Probabilistic Variational Causal Approach in Observational Studies: Preliminaries

 \subsection{Directed Acyclic Graphs}

 A directed acyclic graph (DAG) is a directed graph without any directed cycles.
 Let $H$ be a DAG, and $v$ be a node of $H$.
 Then, a node $u$ is called a \textit{parent} of $v$ if there exists a directed edge $u\to v$.
-An \textit{ancestor} of $v$ in $H$ is a node $w$ of $H$ that is connected to $v$ by a directed path whose source is $w$. \textit{Children} and \textit{decedents} of nodes in $H$ are defined similarly.
+An \textit{ancestor} of $v$ in $H$ is a node $w$ of $H$ that is connected to $v$ by a directed path originating from $w$. \textit{Children} and \textit{descendants} of nodes in $H$ are defined similarly.